A Postcard from Denmark

-After the birth the mother has 14 weeks of leave and the father has two weeks in the same period.
-After the 14 weeks they have 32 weeks where they can choose who is going to have the leave the father or the mother.
-You get paid, but the tariff is different from workplace to workplace.
+After the birth, the mother has 14 weeks of leave and the father has two weeks in the same period.
+After the 14 weeks, they have 32 weeks where they can choose who is going to have the leave the father or the mother.
+You get paid, but the tariff is different from a workplace to workplace.

 - Health visiting and home doctor

-All check ups at the doctor, midwife and the home visits by the health visitor are free.
+All check-ups at the doctor, midwife and the home visits by the health visitor are free.
 We pay high taxes and most are very glad that money is not involved in these health consultations.
-Nobody should choose not to show up or having a dialogue at home with the Health Visitor because of payment.
+Nobody should choose not to show up or have a dialogue at home with the Health Visitor because of payment.

 Our health visitor offer is changing from nearly only visits at home in the family to group teachings for both parents on systematic themed teaching.
 All this is to build up a confident knowledge for the parents to understand the need of the baby and to help the parents build up a feeling of still deeper connection to the child.
 All this is also meant to prevent child abuse and violence.

 As Health Visitors we are obliged to work together with the families and their doctors, social authorities to help children who are in danger of not thriving.